 Obviously, small Danish software companies should not be compared directly to very large US-listed companies.
 However, relative valuation sheds light on how comparable companies are traded in the market.
-We observe that the global US SaaS sector was traded for higher multiples later into 2021 than the Danish SaaS sector, however, the Danish SaaS sector has somewhat stabilized at a level just below the US SaaS sector.
-Thus, the valuation gap has historically been larger due to the higher quality and more mature US companies as well as more liquid assets compared to the Danish-listed SaaS companies.
-Now, we see that this gap has somewhat been closed from a significant contraction in the US SaaS sector over a few months.
+As expected, we observe that the global US SaaS sector is traded at higher multiples than the Danish SaaS sector, however, the Danish SaaS companies have higher median growth rates given their early-stage phase and focus on growth.
+The valuation gap is explained by more mature and larger US SaaS companies, i.e., billion-dollar international companies growing at double-digit rates.
+Furthermore, most US SaaS shares are more liquid compared to most of the Danish-listed SaaS companies.

 For investors tripping to get exposure to the software sector with a well-diversified portfolio, we see current levels as a good entry into companies with a solid cash position.
 Many well-capitalized SaaS companies are performing well from a business perspective; however, many shares have declined by 50-80%, which increases their attractiveness.
 In relation to that, risks are significantly higher if you invest in most of the Danish SaaS companies due to more immature business models and smaller cash positions.
+On the other hand, this also opens for higher potential returns.